-World Vision has been working in Indonesia since the 1960s and has local staff and long-standing programs in the earthquake zone.
+World Vision has been working in Indonesia since the 1960s and has local staff and long-standing programs in the region.

-- distributing food and providing clean water and emergency toilets
+- providing clean water, installing water tanks, building emergency toilets and conducting hygiene education;

-- providing shelter and hygiene items including blankets, soap and tarpaulins
+- distributing shelter and hygiene items including blankets, soap and tarpaulins;

 - setting up feeding kitchens and safe spaces for mothers with young children;

 - working with local health workers to halt the spread of disease;

 - setting up safe spaces where children can play, learn and receive specialist support;